hfeiss/hfeiss.info/README.md

     .
     .
 ```
-Assuming you just need `python`, the docker file should be:
+Assuming you just need `python`, the Dockerfile should be:

 ```
 FROM python